MarvinLvn/voice-type-classifier/docs/evaluations.md

 ## Performances on the held-out set

-We compute the performances on the held-out set, that means a set that has never been seen during the training (neither by our model nor by LENA's one).
+We compute the performances on the held-out set, a set that has never been seen during the training (neither by our model nor by LENA's one).

 Here, we'd like to compare 2 models that have a slightly different design.
 The main differences between the LENA model and ours are :
 1) Our model returns a **SPEECH** class whereas LENA does not.